Global trace formula for ultra-differentiable Anosov flows: Global space: first step

 \end{proof}

-Arguing that the proof of (v) is similar (in fact a bit easier), Proposition~\ref{proprecap} is proved.
 We end this section with the proof of two merely technical lemmas that will be useful in the following section to construct and study the anisotropic Hilbert spaces from Theorem~\ref{thmmain}.

-\begin{lm} For all $u \in \mathcal{D}^{\tilde{\upsilon}}\p{M}'$ the map $\R \ni t \mapsto \n{\mathcal{L}_t u}_{\widetilde{\h}} $ is measurable (with the convention that $\n{u}_{\widetilde{\h}} = \infty$ if $u \notin \widetilde{\h}$). \end{lm}
+\begin{lm} For all $u \in \mathcal{D}^{\tilde{\upsilon}}\p{M}'$, the map $\R \ni t \mapsto \n{\mathcal{L}_t u}_{\widetilde{\h}} $ is measurable (with the convention that $\n{u}_{\widetilde{\h}} = \infty$ if $u \notin \widetilde{\h}$). \end{lm}